carlosabalde/libvmod-cfg/README.rst

 At some point the VMOD evolved towards a more general framework useful to execute arbitrarily complex Lua and JavaScript programs.
-Somehow something similar to OpenRestry in the Nginx arena.
+Somehow something similar to OpenResty in the Nginx arena.
 For example, using the cfg VMOD you can write crazy Lua-flavoured VCL.
 That includes loading any rocks you might need, facilities to safely share state among execution engines or among Varnish threads, etc. Used with caution, this allows you to go beyond the